How to manage stress in consulting

 BJJ helped a lot at that moment in life.
 It was maybe the most effective stress-relieving technique I ever tried.
 But it is also a very time-consuming activity, and I couldn’t sustain it.

 Later, when I was already an established manager, I had the most challenging project.
 The perfect storm, when everything that could go wrong did go wrong.
 That was the lowest point in my career and my life.
 My confidence was shattered to pieces.
-I almost left the firm at that time.
+I almost left the firm.

 I endured so much stress that I later realized it significantly deteriorated my physical health.
 One year later, during my regular health check-up, I discovered that it damaged my thyroid and overall hormonal system.
 After that, I was never the same.
 I gained a lot of weight, always felt sluggish, and looked ten years older than I was.